 That was in 1966 when I was six years old.

-I continued to listen to and obsess over the Beatles until shortly after the White Album was released in November of 1968.
-Their music, it had turned out, had perfectly traced the social milieu of the youth culture of the 1960s: from innocent exuberance (early albums) to LSD-fueled creativity (Sgt.
-Pepper and Magical Mystery Tour) to nihilistic burnout (White Album).
-Songs like Helter Skelter and Revolution 9 were more than enough to give a child nightmares.
-It was time to move to something different and a lot more innocent.
+I continued to listen to and obsess over the Beatles until the release of the White Album in November of 1968.
+Their music, it turned out, had traced the social milieu of the youth culture of the 1960s: from innocent exuberance (early albums) to LSD-fueled creativity (Sgt.
+Pepper) to nihilistic disillusion.
+Songs such as Helter Skelter and Revolution 9 were more than enough to give a nine-year-old nightmares.
+I needed to move on to something a lot more innocent.

 Herb Alpert not only made a mark in music as a bandleader but also as the CEO of his own record label, A&M. Among the artists he promoted was the great jazz guitarist Wes Montgomery.
 At age 12, I moved from the easy-listening pop of Alpert’s music to the pop-infused jazz of Montgomery; by 13, I had followed that musical bridge to the less-commercial jazz of Herbie Hancock and Freddie Hubbard, subscribed to Downbeat Magazine, and, at a Duke Ellington concert, met a lifelong friend, jazz scholar Mark Gridley, who invited me to audit a course he was teaching, History and Styles of Jazz, at Case Western University.